LearnMetabarcoding/LearnMetabarcoding/sphinx/source/otu_phylogeny/trees/concatenating_alignments.rst

 .. admonition:: Software and data
 	:class: green

+	The input data for this tutorial is a directory of gene alignments in FASTA format, as produced in the :ref:`previous tutorial<aligning>`.

-	This section uses the catfasta2phyml.pl script.
-Instructions on how to install this can be found :ref:`here. <catfasta2phyml>`
+	This section uses the :ref:`catfasta2phyml.pl<catfasta2phyml>` script.

 Performing Concatenation
 ========================